Just like other timecode-based DJ software, xwax uses the PC/laptop as an intermediate between an existing turntable and mixer. You will need:

 All vinyls are supported with absolute positioning.

-xwax uses Open Sound System (OSS) or ALSA audio devices.
+xwax uses Open Sound System (OSS), ALSA, or JACK audio devices.
 The software has been used successfully with various interfaces, from a basic emu10k1 Soundblaster Live to professional balanced soundcards.
 For more information, see the section on audio interfacing.

 xwax is written in fast C code, using POSIX realtime scheduling and low-latency (less than 1ms) audio functions.